Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 The category types are:

 * **Global**: Either legacy categories that were created using the Unified Catalog category management system, or are categories created while creating products.
-They can be used with either Asset or Products.
+They can be used with either asset or products.
 * **Product specific**: Categories that can only be assigned to a product.

 The product specific categories have two types of visibility: